 - tide/ Making maps of amplitude and phase (both SSH and current ellipses) for tides

-- mossea_obs_data/ An achive of regional observations.
-It contains a number of files that used to be curated by Corinne Bassin at APL.
-Note: this is in /skua1/cbassin where one can also find the folder of pre-processing codes).
+- obs_data/ An achive of regional observations.
+It contains a number of files that used to be curated by Corinne Bassin at APL (her original version is in /skua1/cbassin, where one can also find the folder of pre-processing codes).
 In the new organizational structure (6/26/2014) we have moved things into sub-folders:

 3. tools_output/ The place for files created by rtools & other code.

-- mossea_grids/ A place to store the ROMS grid files created by rtools/grid.
+- rtools_grids/ A place to store the ROMS grid files created by rtools/grid.

-- mossea_run_files/ A place for folders full of the NetCDF files created by rtools
+- rtools_run_files/ A place for folders full of the NetCDF files created by rtools

 - pandora_out/ For output files created by pandora.